ripsawridge/site/site/contents/_cma/2011/shorts.md

 ### Westliche Karwendelspitze
 <i>August 4, 2011</i>

 Cesar and I hiked up to the summit, in blowing clouds and rain.
 We took the klettersteig variation to the top, which was a bit uncomfortable as the wind and rain picked up.
 We had to be very careful on the slippery, sometimes muddy rock.
 Cesar did very good for such ridiculous conditions!
-We stopped on the way up at the Mittenwalderhütte for tea and strumpets, even played some guitar.
+We stopped on the way up at the MittenwalderhÃ¼tte for tea and strumpets, even played some guitar.
 1400 meters elevation gain.

 ### Westliche Karwendelspitze
 <i>July 31, 2011</i>